This article lists the certificates used in OfficeScan XG/Apex One.

 - For Windows 2012, select Local Machine and click Next.

-- Check the Show physical stores > Trusted Root Certification Authorities > Local Computer, and then click OK.
+- Check Show physical stores > Trusted Root Certification Authorities > Local Computer and click OK.

 The certificate-related issues should be resolved.